aiandit/pyadi/doc/reference.rst

 This rule module adds a call to any function call that monitors certain function calls.
-When a matching function is caught its call and its descendants for a configurable height are times with :py:class:`.Timer`.
+When a matching function is caught its call and its descendants for a configurable height are timed with :py:class:`.Timer`.

 .. automodule:: pyadi.timing